 Relational databases consist of a set of base and derived relations, the latter--query results, views and snapshots--derived from the former by relational algebra operations.
-Because SQL stored tables are called base tables, they induce the mistaken notion that base relations means stored relations, but while their data can and often will be stored (not necessarily as tables), base does not mean stored!
-Rather, base relations represent the base facts--axioms--about the real world entities of interest (i.e., serve as the basis of the database).
-Derived relations represent facts that are logical implications of the axioms--theorems--and are still facts about the entities represented by base relations--no entities are created by data manipulation.
+Because SQL stored tables are called base tables, they induce the mistaken notion that base means stored, but while their data can and often will be stored (not necessarily as tables), base relations does not mean stored relations!
+Rather, they represent the base facts--axioms--about the real world entities of interest (i.e., serve as the base of the database).
+Derived relations represent facts that are logical implications of the axioms--theorems--and are also about the entities represented by base relations--no new entities are created in deriving relations from the base relations.

-Relations are derived from base relations either directly, or via other derived relations and inherit the integrity constraints on the relations from which they were derived, supplemented by any added by the relational operations applied to produce them (e.g., restrictions, projections, joins and so on).
-Thus, at every relation derivation a true RDBMS knows and records the derived RP (constraints) in the database catalog, which is another way of saying that it supports constraint inheritance--and thus always knows how the derived constraints on each each derived relation relate back to the base constraints.
+Relations are derived from base relations either directly, or via other derived relations and inherit the integrity constraints on the relations from which they were derived, supplemented by any constraints added by the relational operations applied to produce them (e.g., restrictions, projections, joins and so on).
+Thus, at every relation derivation a true RDBMS--which SQL DBMSs are not--records the derived RP (constraints) in the database catalog--another way of saying that it supports constraint inheritance--and thus always knows how the derived constraints on each each derived relation relate back to the base constraints.

 Some derived relations (e.g., views) are given names, but they are just a shorthand for their RPs (constraints).
 Others (e.g., query results) don't have names.
-Note very carefully that in a truly relational system application developers and end-users do not and need not know whether they interact with base and when with derived relations.
+Note very carefully that in a truly relational system application developers and end-users should not need to know if they interact with base and when with derived relations.
 In fact, in a truly relational environment the database should be accessible to applications only via views, to take advantage of logical independence--insulation from logical reorganizations of the database.

 Three Formal Design Principles

 - Principle of Representational Minimality (PORM): There are no superfluous base relations;

-- Principle of Expressive Completeness (POEC): All meaningful relations of interest are derivable from the base relations.
+- Principle of Expressive Completeness (POEC): All meaningful relations are derivable from the base relations.